 Family and friends will gather for visitation on Friday, June 28 from 4 to 7 pm at Colonial Hills Baptist Church, 8140 Union Chapel Road, Indianapolis.
 A memorial service will be held at the same location on Saturday, June 29 at 11 am with visitation one hour prior to service.

 A Committal Service will follow in the Union Chapel Cemetery, Indianapolis.

 In memory of Phil, donations may be made to the Faith Promise Missions Fund of Colonial Hills Baptist Church, 8140 Union Chapel Rd, Indianapolis, IN 46240, and NeuroHope, 6002 Sunnyside Rd, Indianapolis, IN, 46236, a non-profit rehabilitation facility that specializes in neurologic recovery from spinal injury, brain injury, and stroke.
 Envelopes will be available at the service.

 Bussell Family Funerals, Carmel-Westfield is privileged to assist the family in arrangements.

-To send flowers to S. Philip "Phil" Thomas, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of S. Philip "Phil" Thomas, Jr., please visit our floral store.

 6002 Sunnyside Road, Indianapolis IN 46236